sourcegraph/handbook/content/departments/engineering/dev/process/escalation-engineer-rotation.md

   - If you find yourself to not be able to lead, you are responsible for finding a person to replace you.
   - You keep the support request alive, you raise the alarm if it's stagnating or ask to close the support request if the context changes.

-Escalation Engineers will also **work on low effort ["paper cuts"](https://github.com/orgs/sourcegraph/projects/336/views/1) projects, typically scoped to 2-3 weeks maximum**.
+Escalation Engineers will **work on low effort ["paper cuts"](https://github.com/orgs/sourcegraph/projects/336/views/1) projects, typically scoped to 2-3 weeks maximum**.
 These projects will primarily consist of product gaps identified and prioritized by GTM with input from Engingeering & PM.
 Customer ad hoc issues still remain the P0 for the EE, with the projects as a P1.

 ### Tips for new escalation engineers
+- A good starting point to get context on existing customer issues is the [GH board](https://github.com/orgs/sourcegraph/projects/342/views/1?filterQuery=merca&pane=issue&itemId=29087619).
+Start here and reach out to SE for latest info.
 - Ask around, everyone is thankful that you are taking ownership of this role and will be more than happy to assist.
 You do not have to come up with the answer or understand the context entirely on your own.
 - Asking what happens if the request is not addressed is a good way of getting to the importance of an ask.
 It will help you to delegate the task if you need to, because you'll be able to convey that context to the new owners.
 - When you do (since you're wearing the esc-eng hat) link back to the original ask, this will help others to understand that what you're asking is important.